tox-wtf/vagrant/README.md

 Vat aggregates and tracks arbitrarily many versions for a collection of packages.
 Though designed with Linux From Scratch maintenance in mind, Vat is adaptable to most tasks requiring version fetching.
+The version database is updated every ~6 hours.

 Feature set:
-- Arbitrary version channels
+- Standard and arbitrary version channels
+- Single and bulk requests
+- Nested packages
+- Multiple APIs
 - Caching
-- Multiple APIs
-- Single and bulk requests

 ## Using the APIs